Wilderness First Responder Course Packing List

 - Day Pack large enough to fit all of the above (you’ll be carrying your pack with you everywhere, and using it during scenarios).

-Trust us, we don’t care what your socks / fingernails / hairy legs look like!
-But some people appreciate a heads up that we will be checking each others’ extremities (hands, feet, arms, legs) on a daily basis as part of performing patient exams.
+Trust us, we don’t care what your socks / fingernails / feet look like!
+But some people appreciate a heads up that we will be checking each others’ extremities on a daily basis as part of performing patient exams.

-Personal or work first aid kit, sunglasses, sunscreen, camera, bug repellent, ball cap or visor, covered travel mug, plastic whistle, waterproof matches, multipurpose tool, trekking poles, poly cord, lightweight tarp or rain fly, and any gear you tend to have with you outdoors, such as a Crazy Creek chair®, so you can practice using it in scenarios for splinting, etc. If you’re spending nights away from home, you might want slippers and/or shower shoes.
+First aid kit, sunglasses, sunscreen, bug repellent, ball cap or visor, travel mug, plastic whistle, multipurpose tool, trekking poles, and any gear you tend to have with you outdoors, such as a Crazy Creek chair®, so you can practice using it in scenarios for splinting, etc.